ASEAN: Rohingya genocide

-By January 2020, ASEAN had made little progress to prepare safe conditions for the Rohingyas' return to Myanmar.

 2021 Myanmar coup

 On 1 February 2021, the day before a newly elected slate of civilian leaders was to take office in Myanmar, a military junta overthrew Myanmar's civilian government in a coup d'etat, declaring a national state of emergency, imposing martial law, arresting elected civilian leaders, violently clamping down on dissent, and replacing civilian government with the military's appointees.
 Widespread protests and resistance erupted, and elements of the civilian leadership formed an underground "National Unity Government" (NUG).
 Global opposition to the coup emerged, and global pressure was brought on ASEAN to take action.

-Initially, ASEAN remained detached from the controversy, though Muslim-dominated members (mostly democracies, already vocal against the Rohingya genocide) expressed strong objection to the coup, while the mostly-Buddhist authoritarian members of ASEAN remained quiet.

-In April 2021, in the first-ever ASEAN summit called to deal primarily with a domestic crisis in a member state, ASEAN leaders met with Myanmar's coup leader, Senior General Min Aung Hlaing, and agreed to a five-point consensus solution to the crisis in Myanmar: